sudexp/mobile-project-api/README.md

 *Note:* POST requests are tested with using [Postman](https://www.getpostman.com/).

 The entire routing logic is closely related to the corresponding controller files, which handle incoming HTTP requests and send back to the client some result of the handling.
-These files are located in the [controllers](controllers) folder: [AuthController.js](controllers/AuthController.js), [ItemController](controllers/ItemController.js), [OrderController](controllers/OrderController.js), [OrderItemController](controllers/OrderItemController.js) and[UserController](controllers/UserController.js).
+These files are located in the [controllers](controllers) folder: [AuthController.js](controllers/AuthController.js), [ItemController.js](controllers/ItemController.js), [OrderController.js](controllers/OrderController.js), [OrderItemController.js](controllers/OrderItemController.js) and [UserController.js](controllers/UserController.js).

 User authorization logic is implemented in [AuthController.js](controllers/AuthController.js) as follows: if the user enters a name and password that are available in the database, the controller generate token, save it to database and send it to user attach it to the user:
 ```